 “Personality” assessments have been positioned as business tools for many years.
-From Myers-Briggs, to DiSC, to the currently popular Colors, these supposedly help us better understand and communicate with others—including sell to them.
+From Myers-Briggs, to DiSC, to the recently popular Colors, these supposedly help us better understand and communicate with others—including sell to them.
 Before covering why such tools are often counterproductive in selling, I want to address their unintended darker side. […]

 Few people are aware that Rod Mckuen, Emily Dickinson and Theodor Geisel were in sales before they hit it big as poets.
 Let’s honor their hidden legacy — and have some fun — with a sales poetry slam.
 Be it in iambic pentameter, haiku, limerick or free verse, drop me a line to add your own. [...]

 There are two CRM I recommend: Less Annoying CRM (LACRM) and Nutshell.
 I’ll cover what they have in common and then contrast the two. […]